-In Australia, there’s a stigma associated with smoking, and while it’s now banned in many places, some people would argue that smokers have the right to do what they want in their own homes.
+Australia has some of the world’s toughest anti-smoking laws, and while it’s now banned in enclosed public areas and certain outdoor public areas, some would argue that smokers have the right to do what they want in their own homes.

-When people live in apartment buildings, however, smoke drift and second-hand smoking can affect other residents, particularly during the holiday season when people are more inclined to throw parties and be around the home more.
+When people live in apartment buildings, however, smoke drift and second-hand smoke can affect other residents, particularly during weekends or the holiday season when people are more inclined to have guests around and be at home more often.

-Smoking has been acknowledged as a potential nuisance or hazard to occupants.
-Residents may be able to enforce restrictions through adopting by-laws, which should define smoking-related rules so that everyone can enjoy the property in the best possible way.
-If the by-laws are unclear or unhelpful, there’s the option of adopting model by-laws.
-This can be formalised in the annual general meeting by passing a special resolution.
-The model by-laws on smoke penetration include:
+Smoking has been acknowledged as a potential nuisance or hazard to occupants in NSW.
+Residents may be able to enforce restrictions through by-laws, which should define smoking-related rules so that everyone can enjoy their property in the best possible way.
+If your by-laws are unclear or unhelpful, there’s the option of adopting option A or B of Model By-law 9 (smoke penetration).
+This can be formalised in the annual general meeting with a special resolution vote.

-In the event of a dispute, residents should attempt to resolve matters by having a reasonable and polite discussion with all parties involved.
+In the event of smoking disputes in your strata, residents should attempt to resolve matters by having a reasonable and polite discussion with all parties involved.
 Some occupants may not be aware smoke is drifting to their neighbour’s lot.
 If discussions fail and by-laws continue to be breached, there’s the option of taking the matter to the NSW Civil and Administrative Tribunal.